reactjs/react.dev/src/content/reference/react-dom/server/renderToStaticMarkup.md

 });
 ```

-This will produce the initial non-interactive HTML output of your React components.
+This will produce the initial non-interactive HTML output of your React Components.

 <Pitfall>